Mental Health Awareness Apps For 2019

 Why is mindfulness and sleep so vital?
 A 2015 study: The Neurobiological Mechanisms and Treatments of REM Sleep Disturbances in Depression describes how “most depressed patients suffer from sleep abnormalities, which are one of the critical symptoms of depression” and how lack of sleep increases “risk factors for the initiation and development of depression.”
 When you’re not getting quality sleep, there’s far more going on behind the scenes than just feeling tired and groggy: your entire brain and body fails to function normally and ultimately will suffer and grind to a halt.
 Why can’t you sleep?
 It’s usually due to the following factors: a busy mind, stress, anxiety and a bad diet.

 This app allows you to start working on your own mental health which leads to better sleep via meditation, mindfulness practice and different types of healing therapies.
-Getting an excellent night’s sleep comes from calming your thoughts and focusing on the inner you, which has lead to 85% of app respondents reporting better sleep after using the Rise – Sleep Better app.
+Getting an excellent night’s sleep comes from calming your thoughts and focusing on the inner you, which has lead to 85% of app respondents reporting better sleep after using the Peak Sleep – Sleep Better app.

 Ready to get your ZZZ on?

 Daily Workouts Fitness Trainer : top workout app